Call for Abstracts & Travel Awards

 Note: Completed research projects or clinical series should be submitted through the general Diabetes Canada/CSEM abstract submission route.

-When: During the 21st CSEM/Diabetes Canada Professional Conference and Annual Meetings in Halifax, NS.
-Exact time and venue to be announced.
+When: During the 22nd CSEM/Diabetes Canada Professional Conference and Annual Meetings in Winnipeg, MB.
+Exact time to be announced.

 Why: Great fun, stimulating discussion, good practice, professional development, as well as the chance to win a Dr. Sonia Salisbury Award for the oral session, and either the Dr. John Dupré Award or the Dr. Charles Hollenberg Award for the poster sessions!